~ 12 min read

 Within chemistry for example, one important subfield is the optimization of the synthesis of chemical compounds - either by speeding up the process or making it cheaper.
 Unsuccessful efforts to do so often remains unpublished.
 As a consequence, many different unconnected chemists try the same optimization process to no avail, due to the fact that there is no available record of previous unsuccessful attempts.

-In spreading the three lessons we’ve learned as good history and philosophy of science students, we think that we need to operate in the context of Open Science, as Stefan has pointed out already.
+In spreading the three lessons we’ve learned as good history and philosophy of science students, we think that we need to operate in the context of Open Science.
 But above all, we want to emphasize the necessity of dialogue.
-As proud children of the Descartes centre, it may be of no surprise that we identify a highly specialized academic community, aiming to tackle and reflect on social and intellectual challenges in a frequently unproductive way.
+As proud children of the Descartes Centre, it may be of no surprise that we identify a highly specialized academic community, aiming to tackle and reflect on social and intellectual challenges in a frequently unproductive way.

 Because of the scattered organisation of university departments and faculties, a constructive dialogue between different tribes of cutting-edge Science is missing.
 In the context of the earlier mentioned problems of a harmful public image of Science –––– the positive publication bias –––– the replication crisis –––– and inaccessible Science, the lack of communication has to be addressed even more urgently.
 In the face of these multifaceted problems, we need useful solutions for the future of Science.